Perelandric/Golific/README.md

 # Quick start

-This short example of how the enum descriptor syntax looks does not utilize all available features.
+This is a short example of how the basic syntax looks and how it's used.
 See the documentation for more info.

 Installation:
 ```
 go install github.com/Perelandric/GoEnum
 ```

-Top of file (below imports):
+Top of your source (below imports):
 ```
 //go:generate GoEnum $GOFILE
 ```

-Enum descriptor syntax:
+Enum descriptor syntax in your source to create an enum named `Animal` that has 3 variants:
 ```
 /*
 @enum --name=Animal --json=string
-Dog --string=dog --description="Your best friend, and you know it."
+Dog --string=doggie --description="Your best friend, and you know it."
-Cat --string=cat --description="Your best friend, but doesn't always show it."
+Cat --string=kitty --description="Your best friend, but doesn't always show it."
-Horse --string=horse --description="Everyone loves horses."
+Horse --string=horsie --description="Everyone loves horses."
 */
 ```

-Run the generate tool from the project directory:
+Run Go's `generate` tool from the project directory:
 ```
 go generate
 ```